 Read I Corinthians 10:13.
 “God will not let you be tempted beyond your ability” doesn’t just mean the type or intensity of temptation, but also means at any point in the temptation cycle.
 Too often we conceptualize a fictional “point of no return” in our battle with disordered eating.
 If a “point of no return” exists, it is the point at which we decide not to be honest with God, ourselves, and others.
 The grace of God means there is always hope in honesty about our sin and struggles.
 When God promises to provide “a way of escape” that refers, not to some secret passage way (hidden is never free), but to the context of grace and support which the gospel provides that allows us to be honest.

-If this post was beneficial for you, then considering reading other blogs from my “Favorite Posts on Disordered Eating” post which address other facets of this subject.
+If this post was beneficial for you, then consider reading other blogs from my “Favorite Posts on Disordered Eating” post which address other facets of this subject.